Select Health has the best health insurance in Idaho. Silver plans from Select Health start at $461 per month before discounts.

 When can I buy health insurance in Idaho?

-ValuePenguin sourced 2024 health insurance rates and plan details from Idaho's state exchange, Your Health Idaho.
-Using the data, we determined the average cost of health insurance by county, plan tier and age.
-We also used the data to find the cheapest plans in the state, based on plan tier.
+ValuePenguin sourced 2025 health insurance rates and plan details from Idaho's state exchange, Your Health Idaho.
+Using the data, our experts determined the average cost of health insurance by county, plan tier and age and more.
+Monthly costs are for a 40-year-old with a Silver plan, unless a different age or plan level is mentioned.

 Editorial note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.